YUNBLAK/standalone_16bits_nn/README.md

 # Standalone 16-bit: Missing Study for Hardware-Constrained Neural Networks

+The provided repository contains the necessary instructions and information to reproduce the findings of our study, "Standalone 16-bit Training: Missing Study for Hardware-Constrained Neural Networks".

 # Setup
 Please install [the docker](https://www.docker.com/).
 Here are some guidelines for [install docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and [docker for MacOS](https://docs.docker.com/desktop/install/mac-install/)